valery-nguyen/GameOfThrones-D3/README.md

 This application incorporates several of representation of those data, outlined below in the **Functionality & MVP** section.

-## Functionality & MVP

-With GameOfThrones-D3, users will be able to:
-- [x] View the interactions between each of the series' characters through a Force Layout
-* - [x] Selecting the dataset displayed, corresponding to data from seasons 1 through 7
-* - [x] Manipulate the nodes by clicking and draging each nodes around the layout screen
-* - [x] Switching between displaying names-links or nodes-links
-* - [x] Zoom in and out while interacting with the force layout
-* - [x] Pan up, down, left, and right while interacting with the force layout

-- [x] View the interactions between each of the series' characters through a 2-D Matrix representation, based on cumulative data from seasons 1 through 7
-* - [x] Select whether to reorganize the characters by name or by frequency of interactions

-- [x] View the number of deaths associated to main characters through a Bar Chart representation
-* - [x] Show or hide the Bar Chart

 ## Installation

 ```